Julie Cripps

 Story

-Andy Cripps, passed away suddenly in January 2011, aged just 48, just a few weeks after a late diagnosis of a rare type of cancer - a neuroendocrine tumour.
+Andy Cripps passed away suddenly in January 2011, aged just 48, just a few weeks after a late diagnosis of a rare type of cancer - a neuroendocrine tumour.

 https://youtu.be/7oh6CHFt3TE

-Neuroendocrine Cancer UK (formerly NET Patient Foundation) is a small charity that supports patients and promotes awareness and research for this awful, rare disease (less than 1% of all cancers & 39% of NC patients are initially wrongly diagnosed).
+Neuroendocrine Cancer UK (formerly NET Patient Foundation) is a small charity that supports patients and promotes awareness and research for this awful, rare disease (less than 1% of all cancers and 39% of NC patients are initially wrongly diagnosed).

 Since Summer 2011 Andy's friends and family have supported charity events raising over £35,000 for the NCUK (including direct donations not made through this site).

-2022 UPDATE:
+2024 UPDATE:

-In May 2022 and May 2023 the Syder Cup team, held their annual charity golf events.
-Andy’s close friend Dipesh Patel once again played for the Merchy team (who play for Rory Merchant who passed away with MND).
-They’ve retained the trophy for the last two years, raising over £3600 raised for NCUK.
+Fundraising continues thanks to close friends making donations or through funds raised from various fund-raising events.
+In 2021 Dipesh Patel, ran the “VitalityLondon10k” where he raised £1588 as well as organising another golf event / competition which raised £540 this year through the Syder Cup team, who have also held annual charity golf events since 2022.
+Andy’s close friend Dipesh Patel plays for the Merchy team (who play for Rory Merchant who passed away with MND).
+They’ve retained the trophy for the last three years, raising over £4000 for NCUK.

 Funds raised have so far been used towards: